GDSC-AdtU/Intro-to-github/README.md

 # Contributors

-Thank you to all the GDSC Members for contribution ([:hugs:](https://allcontributors.org/docs/en/emoji-key)):
+Thank you to all the GDSC Members for their contribution ([:hugs:](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->